What is World Health Day? Building a healthier world

 The report says: “The COVID-19 pandemic not only draws into focus the need to rebuild resilient health systems with increased access to quality health services, lowered financial cost and a strengthened health workforce, but also calls for the provision of services such as routine vaccinations and basic hygiene and sanitation.”

-Obstacles to accessing quality care
+Obstacles to accessing quality healthcare

 For children and families in developing communities, there are three major obstacles to accessing essential healthcare: